 Daniel Markovic, Ph.D., Assistant Professor of Classics.
 Latin literature, ancient rhetorical and philosophical education, didactic poetry.

-Susan H. Prince, Ph.D., Assistant Professor of Classics.
-Greek literature, ancient philosophy and history.
+Susan H. Prince, Ph.D., Associate Professor of Classics.
+Ancient Greek thought and literature, Socratic traditions.

 Valeria Sergueenkova, Ph.D., Assistant Professor of Classics.
 Ancient historiography and the history of science.